rijaraju/Resume-Parser/README.md

 ## Description

-Create a resume parser using Spacy to extract key information from the resumes.\n
+Create a resume parser using Spacy to extract key information from the resumes.\

 ## Input training data
-Data is loaded from file - Entity Recognition in Resumes.json.\The input data is given in JSON format with the following fields tagged :\
+Data is loaded from file - Entity Recognition in Resumes.json.
+The input data is given in JSON format with the following fields tagged :\
       a)	Location\
       b)	Designation\
       c)	Name\